Q3 2019 Trajectory healthcare consumer research

 While celebrities and social media stars might reach thousands of people, engagement is likely to be sacrificed.
 Authenticity (related to transparency and honesty above) is key — as people need to be able to trust what is being posted.

-We look forward to sharing our Q4 Trajectory Consumer Lens survey findings (though we’re not looking forward to the accompanying weather). 😂
+We look forward to sharing our Q4 Trajectory Healthcare Consumer Research survey findings (though we’re not looking forward to the associated weather). ?